fastbill/go-service-toolkit/README.md

 * Path parameters
 * Middleware (will be applied before the default middleware)
 * [Testify mocks](https://github.com/stretchr/testify#mock-package) for which should be checked whether their expectations were met after the handler was called
+* Sleeping time before the assertions for the mocks are performed (e.g. when they are called in another Go routine)

 All parameters and default parameters are optional.